doombubbles/bg3-mods/Wiki/Paladin-Changes.md

 ### Oath of Devotion

 - Holy Rebuke is now a Bonus Action
-- Sacred Weapon is now a Bonus Action
+- Sacred Weapon is now a Bonus Action and can be used as an Interrupt if you miss

 ### Oath of Vengenace